paulrobustelli/Sisk_IDP_Writhe_2025/README.md

 ---

+# Results

-We overview the code to reproduce the results from the manscript in jupyter notebooks, which can be found in the results folder.
+Demonstrations of the code to reproduce (or load and visualive) results from the manscript are presented via jupyter notebooks 👉 [results](./results/).

+# Data

 The raw data pertaining to our results is available at: LINK TO DATA REPOSITORY
+  - The data archive includes:
+    - precomputed writhe features over segment lengths 1 to 9.
+    - tCCA decompositions and VAMP2 scores for all writhe datasets considered in the paper.

-This includes precomputed writhe features, tCCA decompositions, Kmeans clusters estimated over a range of parameters, MSM results for all 6 systems.
+    - Kmeans clusters estimated over a range of parameters.
+    - MSM results for all 6 systems corresponding to hyperparameters scanned in the paper.

+# Software

-Accompanying this project is a python software package distibuted hosted on Python Package Index, PyPI : https://pypi.org/project/writhe-tools/.
+Accompanying this project is a python software package hosted on the Python Package Index, PyPI : https://pypi.org/project/writhe-tools/.

-The package can be installed via:
+  - The package can be installed via:

 ```bash
 pip install writhe-tools